International student finance

 Single Payment - pay your full fee in advance for the year before enrolment

-You can pay your tuition fees via Flywire, our international payment partner.
-It is a simple, secure, and quick way to make a payment in your local currency without incurring any additional merchant/service charges.
+You can pay your tuition fees via the University Payment Portal.
+It provides a simple, secure, and quick way to make a payment with a UK card or in your local currency, without incurring any additional merchant/service charges.

 Instalments - pay a minimum of 50% of your fee in advance and the remainder by instalment

-If you choose to pay by instalment you must complete the following two-step process before online enrolment:
+If you choose to pay by instalment you must complete the following two-step process on the University Payment Portal before online enrolment:

-- Pay a minimum of 50% of your tuition fee for the year in advance using Flywire or our Payment Portal.
+- Pay a minimum of 50% of your tuition fee for the year in advance.

-- Set up a recurring card payment instruction (RCP) before online enrolment.
-This can be done using a UK or international issued card and authorises the University to take a further payment for your remaining fee on the agreed date (see when to pay on the fees and funding page).
+- Sign up to a payment.
+This can be done using a UK or international issued card and authorises the University to take a further payment for your remaining fee on the agreed date (see more information on instalment dates on the fees and funding page).

 If an embassy or your employer are paying for all or part of your tuition fee we refer to them as your sponsor.
 You will need to notify us of this before online enrolment, so we can invoice them for the appropriate amount.
 This can be done by completing a Sponsorship Agreement Form (PDF) and uploading a copy to our Online Student Information System (OSIS).

-If you are funding your course using a Federal Direct Subsidised/Unsubsidised and/or PLUS loan, please contact the student funding team for information about payment of tuition fees - studentfunding@kingston.ac.uk.
+If you are funding your course using a Federal Direct Subsidised/Unsubsidised and/or PLUS loan, contact the student funding team for information about payment of tuition fees by emailing [email protected].

 Budgeting for a Student Route Visa